Jmfwolf/Fraction_Calculator/README.md

 Begin test: python calculator_test.py

 ### Setup
-Begin in the same directory as the file start with: python calculator.py The program starts with the ?
+Begin in the same directory as the file
+1. Start: python calculator.py
+2. The program begins with the ? on console
+3.
+  a.
 Enter a number in: whole_numerator/denominator. e.g. "3_1/4"
+  b.
 Enter operand: *, /, +, - (multiply, divide, add, subtract)
-Enter second number in the same format as the first The program will display: =Solution
+  c.
+Enter second number in the same format as the first
+  d.
+The program will display: =Solution